CodeBiting/codebiting.github.io/docs/_posts/2023-07-12-mysql-deadlocks-analysis-i.markdown

 ---
 layout: post
-title:  "MySQL Deadlocks Analysis - Part I - Documentation"
+title:  "MySQL Deadlocks Analysis - Part I - Isolation Levels"
+author: Marc Arcedo
 date:   2023-07-12 13:35:24 +0200
 categories: development
 ---

-Learn how deadlocks works in .
+When working with relational databases, deadlock issues are a common problem, especially when the application has not addressed these issues correctly from the beginning.
+In this post, we will try to provide a first understanding of how to address these problems and offer some techniques to minimize them.

+There are one concept that must be clear before we start: isolation

 ## Isolation